AgileVentures/av-static-website/source/blog_articles/2017-11-22-av-ecosystem-review-what-the-hell-was-I-doing.html.markdown

 > We love all things Open Source, we are fully transparent in our development process, we record videos of all our meetings through Google+ Hangouts, our code is freely available on the web on GitHub and our project plans are publicly viewable on Pivotal Tracker.

-So there are things I'd love to change here, but the funny thing is that of the different keywords I'm supposed to be adding we do mention some of them several times:
+So there are things I'd love to change here, but the funny thing is that we do already mention several of the different keywords I'm supposed to be adding:

 * code: 2
 * github: 2